 Building Strong Neighbourhoods Strategy

-Despite wanting to initiate change, many Torontonians lack the tools they need to improve conditions within their lives and communities.
+Despite wanting to initiate change, many residents lack the tools they need to improve conditions within their lives and communities.
 Driven by our groundbreaking “Poverty by Postal Code” report, we joined community leaders in 2005 to confront the threat of growing poverty.
 The Building Strong Neighbourhoods Strategy (BSNS), launched in 2006, aims to close the growing gaps within the city’s priority neighbourhoods through targeted efforts, resident engagement and improved access to programs and services.
 BSNS has three goals:

 Focus efforts where they’re needed most